ClementPinard/depth-dataset-builder/README.md

     --thorough_db /path/to/scan.db
     ```

+     - `/path/to/videos` is the folder where you stored all your videos in MP4 files.
+For other video file formats, you can use the option `--vid_ext .avi` for e.g. also taking the `avi` files.
+The format must be readable by ffmpeg.
+See https://ffmpeg.org/ffmpeg-formats.html#Demuxers
+     - The system parameter (here `epsg:2154`) is the one used in the LAS point cloud.
+The geo localized frame will then be localized inside the point cloud, which will help register the COLMAP reconstructed point with the Lidar PointCloud.
+See more info [here](https://en.wikipedia.org/wiki/Spatial_reference_system).
+It must be compatible with [Proj](https://proj.org).
+     - `native-wrapper.sh` is the file we use to access PDraW tools, including vmeta-extract which will convert Anafi metadata into a csv file.
+See https://developer.parrot.com/docs/pdraw/userguide.html#use-the-pdraw-program
+     - `centroid.txt` is the file that was created in the first step when LAS files were converted into PLY files.
+     - `/path/to/colmap_images` is the folder from which every image in the colmap database will be

     The video to colmap step will populate the scan db with new entries with the right camera parameters, and select a spatially optimal subset of frames from the full video for a photogrammetry with 1000 pictures.
+1000 pictures might be overkill for scenes with low complexity (e.g. only one building), you can easily reduce it to 500 if reconstruction is too slow.
     It will also create several txt files with list of file paths :
-     - `video_frames_for_thorough_scan.txt` : all images used in the first thorough photogrammetry
+     - `video_frames_for_thorough_scan.txt` : all images used in the first thorough photogrammetry.
+This will be used for feature extraction in order to not extract every feature from every frame.
+Indeed, the matching step in COLMAP will try to match EVERY frame in its database, and thus if we extract features from all frames, w will match every video frame (potentially thousands) which not what we want because otherwise the reconstruction would be unnecessarily long.
      - `georef.txt` : all images with GPS position, and XYZ equivalent, with system and minus centroid of Lidar file.

-    The system parameter (here epsg:2154) is the one used in the point cloud.
-The geo localized frame will then be localized inside the point cloud, which will help register the COLMAP reconstructed point with the Lidar PointCloud.
-See more info [here](https://en.wikipedia.org/wiki/Spatial_reference_system).
-It must be compatible with [Proj](https://proj.org).
+This will be used at the georeferencing stap.
+See https://colmap.github.io/faq.html#geo-registration

     And finally, it will divide long videos into chunks with corresponding list of filepath so that we don't deal with too large sequences (limit here is 4000 frames).
 Each chunk will have the list of frames stored in a file `full_chunk_N.txt` inside the Video folder.